jjolly/pyros/README.md

 # pyros
 Python scripts for managing romsets

 You have found yet another romset manager, along the likes of ClrMamePro and Romvault.
 Like it's predecessors, the intention of Pyros is to create a complete set of machine rom files from other sets of incomplete files and a DATFile.
+The incomplete files can be either zipped files or unzipped files.
+At this time Pyros does not support the uncompression of 7zip files.

 This python script requires Python v2.7.12 or later.